This post contains affiliate links. Thank you for your continued support.

 This past weekend I dusted off the backpack to get it ready for the cooler season ahead of us.

-Not only is a backpack a good physical workout for your dogs it’s also a great mental workout for them as well.
+Not only is a backpack a good physical workout for your big dogs it’s also a great mental workout for them as well.
 It’s a versatile product that can be used for several activities such as everyday walks around the neighborhood, on the trails or out running errands.

 Carrying a backpack for many dogs is like a job, as soon as that pack is snapped into place they are ready to carry it wherever they go.
 It gives them a sense of purpose and can possibly re-direct unwanted behavior such as barking or pulling when out for a walk.
 This is a great option for dog breeds that were meant to work but don’t.

-More exercise in less time.
-With daylight being less in the colder months it’s not always possible to get a full walk in after work so using the dog backpack with some extra weights can help a dog get the excercise they need in less time.
-I’ve used water bottles, soup cans and small weights before.
-You can also pack poop bags, water bowl and snacks.
-A good rule of thumb is that a dog can carry 10-20% of their body weight but the age of dog, size and body condition will have to be taken into consideration too.
+With daylight being less in the colder months it’s not always possible to get a full walk in after work so using the dog backpack with some extra weights can help a dog get the exercise they need in less time.
+I’ve used water bottles, soup cans, and small weights before.
+You can also pack poop bags, water bowl, and snacks.
+A good rule of thumb is that a dog can carry 10-20% of their body weight but the age of the dog, size and body condition will have to be taken into consideration too.
 Weight should be introduced slowly and disputed evenly in the pack.
 It’s important not to use weights with giant breed puppies who are still growing, wait until after 2 years of age.

-There’s many different dog backpacks out there but not that many are made to fit big dogs.
+There are many different dog backpacks out there but not that many are made to fit big dogs.
 I’m a big fan of the EzyDog Summit Backpack.
 I like the big chest plate and it’s very easy to put on but other big dog owners have said that they also use Ruffwear, Leeburg and Outward Hound.
 Some even use a horse saddle and adjust the straps as needed or you can have one custom made.

 When searching for a dog backpack it’s always best to try to take your dog to the store and find a good fit, however, not all stores carry backpacks for big dogs so make sure that you measure the girth and the deepest part of the chest before ordering online.
 Make sure to get a pack that distributes the weight over the chest/shoulders and the middle of the back because you don’t want stress on the spine.
 You’ll also want the bags on the side to have adjustable straps so that you can cinch it down close to the body so that the bags aren’t flopping around as the dog moves.
 Read the reviews of the packs and see what other pet owners have to say.